Developing Children’s Leadership Skills at School– A Montessori Perspective

 An article by Glenn Rifkin written for the magazine Briefings on Talent & Leadership grabbed me.
 He writes, “What do P. Diddy, Sergey Brin, and Peter Drucker have in common?”

-The answer: “When it comes to producing creative business leaders, a Montessori education has proven to be a potent predictor of future success.”
+The answer: “When it comes to producing creative business leaders, a Montessori leadership skills and education has proven to be a potent predictor of future success.”

 What Rifkin writes in such a grand way affirms what I get to see in our students at Casa and reflected back to us from schools our graduates attend after Casa.